TheatreFest Conditions of Entry

 TNZ Membership Fee

-Non-financial groups or schools who wish to enter TheatreFest as members can pay the annual membership fee of $100.00 by direct credit into the TNZ bank account.
+Non-financial groups or schools who wish to enter TheatreFest competitively must become members and pay the annual membership fee of $100.00 by direct credit into the TNZ bank account.

 TECHNICAL REHEARSAL – up to 60 minutes per presentation